tastee/tastee.github.io/src/installation/osx.md

 # OsX

 Chromedriver is the driver to control Chrome from Selenium.
-This driver is a prerequisite for using Tastee if you want to use Chrome in Tastee.

-Geckodriver is the driver to control Firefox from Selenium.
-This driver is a prerequisite for using Tastee if you want to use Firefox in Tastee.
+This driver and the Chrome browser are a prerequisite for using Tastee.

+## Install Chrome

+Make sure you have a Chrome browser installed.

+If not, go to [https://www.google.fr/chrome/index.html](https://www.google.fr/chrome/index.html) and follow installation steps

-1. Install Chromedriver
+## Install Chromedriver

-...You can download Chromedriver [here](https://chromedriver.storage.googleapis.com/2.34/chromedriver_mac64.zip).
-...Add Chromedriver in your path.

-2. Install Geckodriver

-...You can download Geckodriver [here](https://github.com/mozilla/geckodriver/releases/download/v0.19.1/geckodriver-v0.19.1-macos.tar.gz).
-...Add GeckoDriver in your path.
+To easily install chromedriver and set it to your PATH, it is recommended to use [Homebrew](https://brew.sh) and run :

+`brew cask install chromedriver`

+Note : you can also follow this [steps](http://chromedriver.chromium.org/getting-started) to install Chromedriver if you prefer.

-3. Download and Install Tastee
+## Download and launch Tastee

-...You can download Tastee [here](https://github.com/tastee/tastee-ui/releases/download/0.9.4/tastee-ui-0.9.4.dmg) ...Install Tastee
+Tastee can be downloaded [here](https://github.com/tastee/tastee-ui/releases/download/0.9.4/tastee-ui-0.9.4.dmg)

+To launch Tastee, launch `tastee-ui-xxx.dmg`